 These are instances of carriers (most commonly AT&T and T‑Mobile) occasionally blocking messages from being delivered in the A2P setting.
 Certain carriers have very strict Spam filters, and this results in messages getting caught in these filters temporarily.
 If you’ve ever seen a ‘Carrier Violation’, then you’ve had your messages declined to send to your recipient.

 The good news is that most of the major carriers are working on rolling out a new A2P 10DLC ‘highway’, which will allow you to register your business and prevent filtering moving forward.
-The anticipated launch date, starting with AT&T, is expected to be March 1, 2021.
-On this date, Whistle will find out all of the requirements in order to participate and include your organization as well.
+The anticipated launch date, starting with AT&T, is expected to be soon.
+Once launched, Whistle will find out all of the requirements in order to participate and include your organization as well.